 - Pay records for any employees

-For VAT specifically, every VAT receipt must show your business name and address, your VAT registration number, the VAT rate applied (13.5%, 23%, or zero-rated), and you need original receipts — not photocopies or screenshots.
-Digital records need to match what physical records would look like.
+For VAT specifically, every receipt must show the supplier's name and address, their VAT registration number, and the VAT rate applied - 13.5%, 23%, or zero-rated.

 How to Actually Get It Sorted